-In these times of increased automation for Google advertising, is there any role left for human creativity?
-The answer is, absolutely because creativity and human intelligence is still very much required when it comes to creating ad copy.
+In these times of increased automation for Google Ads Management, is there any role left for human creativity?
+The answer is, absolutely because creativity and human intelligence are still very much required when it comes to creating ad copy.

-Automation has, to a degree, broken into the copywriting scene for Google advertising but creativity remains a vital asset if you want highly converting ad copy.
+Automation has, to a degree, broken into the copywriting scene for Google Ads Management but creativity remains a vital asset if you want highly converting ad copy.

 What makes ad copy convert?
 It is a question every PPC advertiser wants to know and something many experts think they have discovered.
-However, the reality is that there is not one answer to the question but many.
+However, the reality is that there is no one answer to the question but many.
 Even the best copywriter can create ads that don’t convert.
-The problem is that, with Google advertising becoming increasingly competitive, your ad copy can’t just be good, it has to be great.
+The problem is that, with Google Ads Management becoming increasingly competitive, your ad copy can’t just be good, it has to be great.

 All your fabulous landing page structure, forms and product images cannot do their job to convert a user if you don’t acquire that essential click.
 Ad copy, therefore, is all about a combination of enhancing CTR but also having the promises of your copy delivered on your landing page.